Aditimishras29/uber-vedio/Backend/README.md

 ### Description

-Logout the current users and blacklisted the token provided in cookies or headers
+Logout the current users and blacklisted the token provided in cookie or headers

 ### HTTP Method